IBM/ibm_zosmf/docs/source/index.rst

 ..
    The Ansible for IBM Z documentation UX research teams sponsored users had decided that if there is no added value in contribution guides, it is best not to have it shown.
-In this case, the current doc just states does not accept and to open a git issue feature request.
-If this changes, or the UX research decides otherwise, we can pull this once again, so it is best to leave it commented out for now. that adds value, its best
+If this changes, or the UX research decides otherwise, we can pull this once again, so it is best to leave it commented out for now.
    .. toctree::
    :maxdepth: 1
    :caption: Contribution